mosop/cli/README.md

 ### Displaying Help on Parsing Error

-If a parsing error occurs, help automatically will be displayed.
+If a parsing error occurs, a help message automatically will be displayed.

 ```crystal
 class Bookmark < Cli::Command